MindOfMatter/cv-generator/README.md

 # CV-Generator

 ## Overview
-CV-Generator is a Python-based application designed to automate the creation of professional CVs.
-It includes modules for DOCX generation, PDF conversion, and JSON data integration, offering a complete solution for personalized resume creation.
+CV-Generator is a Python-based application designed to automate the creation of professional CVs and job applications.
+It includes modules for DOCX generation, PDF conversion, and JSON data integration, offering a complete solution for personalized resume and cover letter creation.

 ## Features
 - **DOCX Creation**: Generates CVs in DOCX format using customizable templates.